ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ```

-Each item in an array is given a **key** (a.k.a. ‘index’).
+Each item in an array is given a **key** (a.k.a. 'index').
 A key (or index) in this case is the number in which the item appears within the array starting with 0.
 These types of arrays are called *index arrays*.
 We will cover the key/value relationship more in the future.

 [PHP.net - Arrays](http://php.net/manual/en/language.types.array.php)